noahnu/Autonomous-Room-Mapping-Bot/README.md

 the car until the byte is written).
 The C program receives the position data with obstacle status and renders it on the screen (either graphically or with ASCII art).

+### Revisions to Design

+- Grid is a static size defined via the GRID_SIZE constant in `constants.s`.
+- No elaborate path finding algorithm implemented.
+- Sensor's obstacle detection switched to polling implementation.
+- Finite state machine implemented.

+Slider #0 is used to active step-through mode which pauses after each cycle of the finite state machine.
+The FSM is resumed via push button #1.

 ## System Requirements

 - DE1-SOC w/ NIOS II